Umar Abdullah al-Kunduzi

 Umar Abdullah Al Kunduzi is a citizen of Afghanistan, who was held in extrajudicial detention in the United States Guantanamo Bay detention camps, in Cuba.

 Joint Task Force Guantanamo counter-terrorism analysts estimate that Al Kunduzi was born in 1979, in Kunduz, Afghanistan.

-The Chicago Tribune reports that although he was born in Afghanistan he lived most of his life before he returned to Afghanistan in 2001 living in Saudi Arabia, where his parents were guest workers.
+The Chicago Tribune reports that although he was born in Afghanistan he lived most of his life in Saudi Arabia, where his parents were guest workers, before he returned to Afghanistan in 2001.